cwinters/summa_blog/201204-javascript_scoping_gotcha/javascript_scoping_gotcha.md

 Ouch, back to square one!
 And it's for the same reason -- the value of `i` is bound to the outer function, so we're still just referencing that same value after the loop is finished.
-Let's rewrite it to use an assigment (like our second attempt, above) but __inside__ our IIFE instead of __outside__:
+Let's rewrite it to use an assignment (like our second attempt, above) but __inside__ our IIFE instead of __outside__:

     function createMapped_5( items ) {